dmvianna/csvstream/README.md

 Doing some basic data analysis, like counting records.

+### Second and a half task

+Being able to inspect the stream using something like `take` or `show` with indexing.
+I assume I would be doing it in `GHCi`.

 ### Third task

 Extracting relevant info from unstructured text, such as addresses.
 That's a big part of what I do for work, and the main motivation for looking beyond Python.
 I want to move away from regular expressions and do it fast.